 Massimo Luongo has been left out of QPR’s squad for their pre-season trip to Austria ahead of an expected move away from the club.

-West London Sport revealed last month that Rangers are looking to sell the Australian midfielder, who has a year remaining on his contract.
+West London Sport revealed last month that Rangers are looking to offload the Australian midfielder, who has a year remaining on his contract.

 And manager Mark Warburton confirmed on Saturday that Luongo had been omitted from the squad for the trip because his future lies elsewhere.